Atlantic Menhaden

 What Are the Threats Facing Menhaden?

-Chart shows data from 1959 to 2019, with highest concentration (geometric mean between 2 and 16+) between 1974 and 1991.
+Chart shows data from 1959 to 2024, with highest concentration (geometric mean between 2 and 16+) between 1974 and 1991.

 Why Is There A Harvest Cap for Menhaden in the Bay?

-Over the past two decades, fishery managers have raised concerns that the concentration of fishing effort in Bay waters could disrupt the Bay's food chain, harming populations of rockfish and other predator species.
-As a precaution, the ASMFC first set a cap for Omega's industrial menhaden harvest in the Bay in 2006.
-In 2017, the ASMFC voted to update the cap to reflect more recent menhaden harvest levels in the Bay.
+Over the past two decades, fishery managers have raised concerns that the concentration of fishing effort in and around Bay waters could disrupt the Bay's food chain, harming populations of rockfish and other predator species.
+As a precaution, ASMFC first set a cap for Omega's industrial menhaden harvest in the Bay in 2006.
+In 2017, ASMFC voted to lower the cap to 51,000 metric tons to reflect more recent menhaden harvest levels in the Bay.

 How Can Better Management Protect Menhaden and the Bay?

-For more than 25 years, CBF has worked with partners toward a healthy menhaden population in the Chesapeake Bay to ensure that this nutrient-packed fish can fulfill its key role in the food chain.
+For more than 25 years, CBF has worked with partners to advocate for a healthy menhaden population in the Chesapeake Bay to ensure that this nutrient-packed fish can fulfill its key role in the food chain.
 In 2012, ASMFC's Benchmark Stock Assessment showed the total menhaden population was at its lowest level on record.
 Peer-reviewed population estimates showed menhaden have been overfished for 32 of the past 54 years.
 A strong fisheries management plan was needed to rebuild the population, and once rebuilt, to maintain it.
 (See A Timeline of Menhaden Conservation.)

 For more than 25 years, CBF has been working tirelessly to protect this critical keystone species, and many of our successes have been thanks to vocal advocates.
 Join the movement and sign the pledge!
 Commit to doing your part to restore this all-important Bay species.

+The State of the Bay Report makes it clear that the Bay needs our support now more than ever.
 Your donation helps the Chesapeake Bay Foundation maintain our momentum toward a restored Bay, rivers, and streams for today and generations to come.

 Donate Today